 Watch: Establishing a good position and latch soon after birth

-So now you’re back home, and it’s just you and your sweet baby.
-Within the first three to five days after your baby is born and most likely when you are back home, something very important will happen in relation to breastfeeding: your milk will “come in”.
+So now you’re back home, and it’s just you and your little one.
+Within the first three to five days after your baby is born, something very important will happen in relation to breastfeeding: your milk will “come in”.

 What this means is that your colostrum makes way for regular breastmilk.
 You’ll know your milk has come in by your full, firm breasts and your baby’s deep swallows as she suckles.
 You might even see drops of white milk on your nipples or around baby’s mouth.